It is your responsibility to read and comply with these guidelines. Registration for library privileges indicates your

 Additionally, registration of your card requires compliance with the User Conduct Policy.

-If an item is checked out and you would like to use it, you may place a hold on it through QuickSearch, at the Circulation Desk in Lied Library, or at any branch library service desk.
-This will generate a recall for the item and shorten the due date of the item to two weeks from the date of request.
+If an item is checked out and you would like to use it, you may place a hold on it through QuickSearch, at any Service Desk in Lied Library or the branch libraries.
+When the item is checked in, it will trigger the next hold request and that person will be contacted by email of its availability.

 Alternatively, desired items may be available through CSN or NSC libraries, interlibrary loan or your local public library.
 Please, explore all options prior to requesting a previously checked out item as it could get you the item faster than waiting for the item to be returned.

 If you would like to choose someone else to request, pick-up, or renew library materials on your behalf, please submit a proxy borrower request form.